openhab/openhab-addons/bundles/org.openhab.binding.boschspexor/README.md

 Definition and explanation of the channels is provided in the UI.
 To change the observation of Burglary or other (Observation Type Burglary) you can change the state (BurglaryState f.e.) by selecting the values *deactivated* or *activated*.
 A drop-down menu should be available via the UI.

+There are also additional channels upcomming.
+Dependent on your use and purchased features within the spexor.
+The channels will be named dependent on the avaliable Observation Types defined in the official Bosch documentation https://developer.bosch.com/products-and-services/apis/spexor-api/documentation/spexor-device

+If you have subscribed to Fire it will automatically appear as a new channel.
+Same for any sensor values that are unlocked / available on your spexor.
+The implementation is dynamically updateing your model as soon as your feature is available.
+If any channel or sensor value will not be available any more it won't get updated and also would disappear.